 Geeetech has also uploaded some tools for tuning on their git hub site.
 My primary workstation runs Ubuntu Linux, and the tools are supposedly all for Windows based platforms.

 My experience in using the Smartto firmware has been mostly positive.
 I’ve used it on my Geeetech E180 and it has performed admirably.
-If you are curious about the E180, check out my review!
 The only issues I have had with it have been SD card related.
 I will not blame the firmware, as all printers go a little wonky with a suspect SD card giving it broken Gcode files.

 Why the Big Whoop about Open-Source?